 Cats sometimes yawn as a way to peacefully end a standoff with another cat or other animal, as if to say "whatever."
 This may also be a subtle show of dominance because it's a way of showing teeth without escalating the situation by snarling.

-When one human yawns, that often triggers others in the room to yawn.
+When one human yawns, it often triggers others in the room to do the same.
 Some people have reported that when they yawn, their feline companions occasionally yawn as well, in copycat fashion.
 Interspecies sympathetic yawning may indicate a close connection between fellow yawners.

 Among humans, simply talking about yawning can produce yawns, so by now you may be generating some of your own.
 Come to think of it, perhaps there's a kitty around who feels like cuddling and joining you for a catnap.